How to Be More Productive in Your Everyday Life

 - Take time to relax and meditate or just breathe.
 If you wake up and get to work IMMEDIATELY your brain will be slow and groggy, and you will probably be grumpy.
 I like to get out of bed and sit quietly on the floor while imagining my dream life and focusing on what I want to accomplish in the future.

 - Avoid things that stress you out or can consume you.
 This may seem like common sense, but you’d be surprised how often we do this.
 I’m sure there have been days you wake up and start your day with watching television and get consumed by Netflix, only to fast forward 3 hours later and realized you have gotten nothing done.
-Avoid things like this at all costs.
+Avoid things that drag you down like this at all costs.

 Being more productive and efficient throughout the day most often has nothing to do with what you are doing, but actually HOW you are doing them.